Enapter/el21-scripts/README.md

 EL2.1 IP address is needed to be passed as an argument to this script when you run it.
 E.g.:<br>
 <code>#python3 el21checkmodbus.py 192.168.1.2</code>

+<b>el21maintenance.py</b> - this script guides user through EL 2.1 maintenance process when electrolyte refilling is performed.<br>
+EL2.1 IP address is needed to be passed as an argument to this script when you run it.
+E.g.:<br>
+<code>#python3 el21maintenance.py 192.168.1.2</code>

 <b>el21errors.py</b> - this script shows current EL2.1 errors (if any).
 You can find a list of errors codes <a href="https://handbook.enapter.com/electrolyser/el21/el21_firmware/1.2.0/modbus_tcp_communication_interface.html#error-codes">here</a>.<br>
 EL2.1 IP address is needed to be passed as an argument to this script when you run it.
 E.g.:<br>